Budaya Pampang: History

 The site has been declared by East Kalimantan government as a cultural village (desa budaya) since 1991.
 Budaya Pampang came to be formally established as an urban village, after being separated from Sungai Siring on 12 August 2014, while its formation was finally inaugurated in a festival during 7–11 January 2015.

 Demographics

-As of 2023, Budaya Pampang was populated by 1,654 people, consistently making it the least populated village in North Samarinda.
+As of 2023, Budaya Pampang was populated by 1,654 people, consistently making it the least populated urban village in North Samarinda.